by Dr. C.D. Buckner updated 5/2019

 Allogeneic Stem Cell Transplant for Patients Failing Induction:

 Allogeneic stem cell transplantation is the only treatment that can cure patients with AML who never achieve a remission with induction therapy.
 If a donor can be identified promptly and the allogeneic transplant performed at the first sign of induction failure, 20-30% of patients can be cured of their disease.
 Since 20-30% of patients do not achieve an initial remission and the majority of patients treated with conventional consolidation therapy relapse, it is probably wise that HLA typing be performed on all patients, children and adults, with AML and their family members at diagnosis.

-Recent results using stem cells collected from alternative sources, such as unrelated donors and umbilical cord, suggest that at least 10-15% of patients with AML who have failed induction chemotherapy can be cured with an allogeneic transplant by this approach.
+Recent results using stem cells collected from alternative sources, such as unrelated donors and umbilical cord, suggest that patients with AML who have failed induction chemotherapy can be cured with an allogeneic transplant by this approach.
 Any patient who fails remission induction and does not have a suitable family member stem cell donor should have a search for an unrelated donor.
 Such a search should be performed at diagnosis in patients at high risk for treatment failure who do not have suitable family member donors.
 In order to learn more, go to stem cell donors.

 Stem Cell Transplant for Relapse after a Complete Remission:

 Patients with AML that relapses after an initial complete remission can be cured with an allogeneic stem cell transplant.
 If an allogeneic stem cell transplant is performed at the first sign of relapse or in second complete remission, approximately 20-40% of these patients can be cured, depending upon their age and donor source of stem cells.